-The Diefenbaker Dining Car is now open for the season.
+The Diefenbaker Dining Car is now open!

 Private Events – Whether you are looking for a special place for a birthday dinner, a unique place for a group gathering, or a romantic evening away from the hustle and bustle of the city, Aspen Crossing’s restaurant is the perfect place for your special event.

 The story begins in 1887, when this car was manufactured as a business car at the Pullman Palace Car Company in Chicago, Illinois.
-Arriving in Alberta in 1913, the car was rumoured to have mob ties and been used for club meetings by infamous gangsters.
+Arriving in Alberta in 1913, the car was rumoured to have mob ties and had been used for club meetings by infamous gangsters.
 However, it holds particular distinction in Canadian history for its use as the 13th Prime Minister’s rail car from the late fifties to the mid-sixties.
-Inspired by President Eisenhower’s success in the United States, John ‘Dief the Chief’ Diefenbaker campaigned for the role of Prime Minister by making ‘whistle-stops’ across the country, and won by a landslide in 1958 while using this Pullman car as his private quarters.
+Inspired by President Eisenhower’s success in the United States, John ‘Dief the Chief’ Diefenbaker campaigned for the role of Prime Minister by making ‘whistle-stops’ across the country and won by a landslide in 1958 while using this Pullman car as his private quarters.
 This win was historical in itself – the Tories garnered what is still the largest majority in Canadian federal political history!
 Even after the election, the Pullman remained in use as Diefenbaker’s business car.

 Years later, in 1981, the car was delivered to Edmonton’s Sidetrack Cafe and hosted acts like Sarah McLachlan, k.d. lang, and The Barenaked Ladies during a 26-year run.
 The Pullman completed the venue’s cool Canadian vibe and remained there until the close of the cafe.